Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 40. ### How do you delete a cookie

     You can delete a cookie by setting the expiry date as a passed date.
-You don't need to specify a cookie value in this case.
+You don’t need to specify a cookie value in this case.
 For example, you can delete a username cookie in the current page as below.

         document.cookie = 'username=; expires=Fri, 07 Jun 2019 00:00:00 UTC; path=/;';

     **Note:** You should define the cookie path option to ensure that you delete the right cookie.
-Some browsers doesn't allow to delete a cookie unless you specify a path parameter.
+Some browsers doesn’t allow to delete a cookie unless you specify a path parameter.

 41. ### What are the differences between cookie, local storage and session storage